mahan-khoshdel/python-library-management/readme.md

 | CRUD Methods | Manage database records |
 | Library Class | Central management class |
 | Entity Classes | Represent books, members, authors, publishers, etc. |
 ---

-# 🏗 Design Pattern
+# Design Pattern
 The project follows a simple object-oriented architecture.
 ```
 SQLite Database
 │
 ▼
 Library Class
 │
 ┌──────┼───────────────┐
 │      │               │
 ▼      ▼               ▼
 Authors Publishers   Translators
 │
 ▼
 Books
 │
 ▼
 Members
 │
 ▼
 Rent Records
 ```

-The separation between entity classes and database methods makes the project easier to maintain and expand in the future.
+The separation between entity classes and database methods makes it easier to maintain and expand the project in the future.

 ---

-# 🏷 Library Entities
+# Library Entities

-The system is composed of multiple classes that model real-world objects inside a library.
+The system is made up of a number of classes, each of which represents a real-life object you'd find in a library.

 | Entity | Description |
 |---------|-------------|